Cinelerra: Cinelerra-CV / Cinelerra-CVE

-Cinelerra-CVE is a Cinelerra-CV fork created for experimenting with Cinelerra's code.
-The fork was created by the main Cinelerra-CV developer (2012-2018) Einar Rünkaru in June 2008 and published in the middle of March 2010.
+Cinelerra-CVE is an experimental fork of Cinelerra-CV, created by the main Cinelerra-CV developer (2012-2018) Einar Rünkaru in June 2008 and published in the middle of March 2010:

 The main difference between Cinelerra-CVE and (Cinelerra-HV, Cinelerra-CV, Cinelerra-GG) is attempt to use (in Cinelerra-CVE) seconds as timebase instead of framerate and samplerate.
 An implementation of PTS based timing enables to edit media with variable framerate and get rid of assumption that audio and video start simultaneously...
 Big plan is to get Cinelerra-CVE to the level where a user can mix (in Cinelerra) media from different origins, with different frame rates, resolutions, sample rates, color spaces and get the result he/she needs.
 If the result is not satisfying, the user will have the tools to tweak the project until the result is perfect.